 In the 1930’s bikers were putting leather pads on top of the rear luggage racks creating a place for passengers to ride.
 If you have ever ridden one of these older bikes you know riding in the driver position was rough.
 Riding on the luggage rack was brutal, but that was the way people traveled for many years.

 As motorcycles evolved, they started to develop to accommodate the needs of the riders.
 This included the needs of the passengers.
 Passenger seats Motorcycle two-up seats and sissy bars with backrest started to come standard on certain cruiser bikes and the comfort of the passenger started to become a consideration for motorcycle manufacturers.
+Some custom chopper sissy bar builds even extend the padding well above the seat, giving that “King and Queen” style for truly luxurious back support.

 See how this sissy bar has a padded seat going all the way up?
 They call these a King and Queen Seat and the sissy bar is giving all of the support.